 It is never easy for police to become involved in domestic situations.
 However, their first concern should always be the safety of the victim at that moment.
 If you are in a violent situation, help is available, including obtaining a temporary restraining order.
 In an emergency, contact the police immediately and let them know that you are being abused.

 The law is on your side.
-To discuss your domestic violence legal options, please contact us to schedule your free confidential consultation.
+To discuss your domestic violence legal options, please contact us to schedule your initial confidential consultation.